Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Results and discussion

-WISE light curves do not cover all spectroscopic epochs.
-The WISE mission has been monitoring since 2010, whereas the earliest spectra of many sources were obtained much earlier (see Figre \ref{Fig_MJD}).
-As a result, the WISE light curves generally do not cover the first transition event, and in most cases, only capture the second transition.
-In addition, two sources (J0914+3215 and J1638+2827) show no significant MIR variability because their MIR brightnesses approach the WISE sensitivity limit, and hence no measurable transition timescale can be derived for them.
-After excluding these two objects, we derive the second transition timescales for $23$ sources, among which two (J1118+3203 and J0914+0502) have lower limits of the transition timescales due to the lack of simultaneous local maxima and minima near the spectroscopic epochs.
-The transition timescales derived for the $23$ RCL~AGNs are summarized in Table~\ref{tab:RCLAGNs}.
-Among them, only four objects display a turn-off transition within the WISE coverage.
-For the sake of consistency and to avoid mixing potentially different timescale definitions, we restrict our analysis to the turn-on transitions when deriving the statistical properties of transition timescales.
-Based on our statistical analysis, the turn-on timescales in the rest frame range from about $2$ to $5.3$ years.
+The WISE mission has been monitoring since 2010, whereas the earliest spectra of many sources were obtained much earlier (see Figure \ref{Fig_MJD}).
+As a result, the WISE light curves generally do not cover the first transition event.
+In addition, J1638+2827 shows no significant MIR variability because their MIR brightnesses approach the WISE sensitivity limit, and hence no measurable MIR variability timescale can be derived for them.
+After excluding this object, we derive the MIR variability timescales during the second transition for $21$ sources, among which J1118+3203 has lower limits of the MIR variability timescale due to the lack of simultaneous local maxima and minima near the spectroscopic epochs.
+The MIR variability timescales derived for the $21$ RCL~AGNs are summarized in Table~\ref{tab:RCLAGNs}.
+Among them, three objects display dimming behavior within the WISE coverage.
+For the sake of consistency and to avoid mixing potentially different timescale definitions, we restrict our analysis to the brightening behavior when deriving the statistical properties of MIR variability timescale.
+Based on our statistical analysis, the MIR variability timescales during the brightening phase in the rest frame range from about $2$ to $5.3$ years.